Welcome to the Bearsden & Milngavie Highland Games

 Emphasis is heavily directed towards fun.
 Go on have a go!

-• OPEN TOURNAMENT
+OPEN TOURNAMENT - JUNIOR

 Teams of 6